bkiptoo553/CleanCity/tests/test-plan.md

 ### 1. Test Objectives

-> Test marking a comment as in appropriate
+* Test marking a comment as in appropriate
-> ensure a new blog post can be added
+* ensure a new blog post can be added
-> Ensure comments can be rendered and deleted
+* Ensure comments can be rendered and deleted
-> ensure a new blog post can be added
+* ensure a new blog post can be added

 ### 2. Scope

->
->
->
-> * In scope: Game logic, scoring system
+**In scope:**
+  * waste pickup scheduling
+  * Blog management
+  * user authentication
+** Out of scope:**
-> * Out of scope: Browser compatibility
+  * Browser compatibility

 ### 3. Resources